rexim/rexim.me/README.md

 There is `./deploy.sh` script which I use along with cron to automate deployment process.
 Setting up this script is pretty complex so I won't describe it here.

+In short, all you need is to copy file `./deploy.conf.example` to `/etc/deploy.conf`, customize it, and add deploy.sh script to crontab.